Sohou08/Metaheuristic_optimisation_exam/README.md

 ## Continuous optimization

-There are function to optimize from [CEC’2008]().
-[BFGS](https://fr.wikipedia.org/wiki/M%C3%A9thode_de_Broyden-Fletcher-Goldfarb-Shanno) from Scipy was used for the first function and the lastest are analyzed with [PSO](https://nathanrooy.github.io/posts/2016-08-17/simple-particle-swarm-optimization-with-python/).
+There are multiple functions to optimize from [CEC’2008]().
+[BFGS](https://fr.wikipedia.org/wiki/M%C3%A9thode_de_Broyden-Fletcher-Goldfarb-Shanno) from Scipy was used for the first function and the lastest are analyzed with [PSO](https://nathanrooy.github.io/posts/2016-08-17/simple-particle-swarm-optimization-with-python/) algorithm.
 Each function is evaluated respectively with 50 and 500 dimensions.
 The detailed information of each function is described [here](https://github.com/Sohou08/Metaheuristic_optimization_exam/tree/main/additional_information).

 *  [Sphere function](https://github.com/Sohou08/Metaheuristic_optimization_exam/tree/main/sphere)